fleetdm/fleet/docs/Using Fleet/Puppet-module.md

 ### Step 2: configure Puppet to talk to Fleet using Heira

-1. Create an API-only use with the GitOps role in Fleet.
+1. Create an API-only user with the GitOps role in Fleet.
 Instructions for creating an API-only user in Fleet are [here](./fleetctl-CLI.md#create-an-api-only-user).

 2. Get the API token for your new API-only user.
 Learn how [here](./fleetctl-CLI.md#get-the-api-token-of-an-api-only-user).